 Although suppliers may tout the integrity of factory-installed carbon monoxide monitors, installing a hard-wired, independent carbon monoxide monitor in the room in which the fireplace is located is a smart second tier of safety.
-Expect to pay $100-$200 for an hour of an electrician’s time and the monitor.
+Expect to pay $100 to $200 for an hour of an electrician’s time and the monitor.

 Gas- or propane-connected ventless fireplaces usually include a factory-finished enclosure and/or mantle.
-With professional installation, they cost $2,000-$6,000.
+With professional installation, they cost $2,000 to $6,000.
 Installation may not require a building permit, but check with your local building department to confirm if there are any regulations or limits on the use of a ventless fireplace.

-Gel-powered ventless fireplaces generally cost less, $300-$700, and don’t require professional installation and associated costs.
-Some assembly by the purchaser may be required, including the placement of factory-supplied logs in front of the gel canisters.
+Gel-powered ventless fireplaces generally cost less, $300 to $700, and don’t require professional installation and associated costs.
+You’ll need to assemble some of the unit, including putting the factory-supplied logs in front of the gel canisters.
 The fuel comes in 13-ounce canisters that cost about $3 and last about 2.5 hours each.
 They are sold in cases of 24 for about $80 or $110 for a dozen, 30-ounce refill bottles.

 Electric fireplaces also are standalone, self-contained, and factory-finished, requiring no installation other than removing them from the box and plugging them into a wall socket.
 They cost about $1,000 and up, depending on the sophistication of the mantel and surround.
 Suppliers claim these products produce a realistic flame effect created by randomly filtered lighting, but judge for yourself at a retailer before you buy.